Aman-1010415/CODSOFT-T1/README.md

 Selected the source as main branch and root folder.
 GitHub generated the live site automatically at the link shared above.

+License

+Open-sourced under the MIT License.
+You’re welcome to fork it and build on top of it.

+Thanks for checking out my work!